-Subscriber authentication and billing for software download
+Subscriber authentication and authorization for pay application software download

-In case of pay software download, the advanced cable STB is required to authenticate subscriber by coordination with the platform function.
-The means of subscriber authentication shall follow the individual contract between cable operator and subscriber.
-With the normal completion of the download, cable operator shall conduct the billing process at its center server, and the results of the processing shall shown on the subscriber’s TV screen.
+In case of pay software download, the advanced cable STB is required to authorize subscriber by coordination with the platform.
+The subscriber will be authorized based on the individual contract between the cable operator and the subscriber.
+With the normal completion of the download, billing process is conducted at the cable operator’s platform.
+The STB is required support the capability to show the billing result to the subscriber clearly.